 Another route to take is to offer a membership deal.
 A special sign-up membership rate can be an attractive option, especially if you pair it with a bonus.
 Offer a free special class or a one-on-one session.
 If your studio has swag, a free shirt, mat, or towel would be a sweet deal to top it all off.

 2 – Target Your Audience

 Combining Facebook ads with other marketing essentials like landing pages and video content can take your yoga studio to the next level.
-Local fitness studios who’ve embraced Facebook ads, landing pages, video marketing, email drip campaigns and retargeting have seen astounding results: Over 31 leads in 24 hours!
+Local fitness studios who’ve embraced Facebook ads, landing pages, video marketing, email drip campaigns and retargeting have seen astounding results.

 3 – Follow Up

 Offer a great deal, reach out to the right audience, and you’ll have plenty of leads in no time.
 But once you’ve got the prospects you need to follow up with them.
 Most leads go “cold” if you don’t respond to them within the first 15 minutes after they’ve made contact.
 So reach out to them as soon as possible and schedule a date for them to come into your yoga studio.

 A great tool to help you stay on track with your leads is a CRM like Mindbody.
 CRMs are Customer Relationship Management systems that allow you to store, organize, and manage your contact information for leads and students.
 You can use CRMs to build targeted and automated mailing lists.
 You can send out multiple mailing lists simultaneously to different audiences.
 CRMs let you keep track of your history with different leads and students.
 You can track which offers they signed up for, what deals they redeemed and your contact history with each.
 It’s one of the best ways to build segmented contacts with tags.